 The BEA Wire | BEA's Official Blog

-Personal income increased 0.5 percent in October after increasing 0.2 percent in September.
-Wages and salaries, the largest component of personal income, increased 0.3 percent in October, the same increase as in September.
+Personal income increased 0.1 percent in July after increasing 0.5 percent in June.
+Wages and salaries, the largest component of personal income, increased 0.2 percent in July after increasing 0.5 percent in June.

 Real gross domestic product (GDP) increased 2.0 percent in the second quarter of 2019, according to the “second” estimate released by the Bureau of Economic Analysis.
 The growth rate was 0.1 percentage point lower than the “advance” estimate released in July.